EamonXL/EamonXL.github.io/README.md

 Description: Personal project adapting the classic version of minesweeper wiith a level based twist where levels get progressively more difficult with choosing different curses (numbers disappear after a short amount of time, increase the number of bombs, adding a time limit, etc.).
 Game created using sprite art and map is generated through a custom made tile generation system that utilizes scaled up sprites to represent squares on the minesweeper grid.

 Technologies Used: Java, Java Swing, Aseprite, Paint.NET, MVC design pattern.

+Key Takeaways:
+- Going through the process of working on a game and all the aspects necessary (sprite work/art, music, game logic, visual feedback & indicators, etc.).
+- Finding ways to solve programming related challenges through troubleshooting and trial/error researching on Google.
+- Continue to practice full stack development through creating the GUI and the back end logic for the game.

+Challenges:
+-

 # Skills
 Programming Languages: Java, Python and Javascript.

 IDE: IntelliJ and Eclipse.

+Technologies: GitHub, Git, Maven, SQL, SQLite, Google CLI, and Godot.

+Other Software: Adobe Premiere Pro, Adobe Photoshop, Aseprite, Paint.NET, and Figma.

+Work Tools: YouTrack, UML Class Diagrams, and SRS Documents.

 # Experience
 1.)
 ASU SolarSPELL Intern STEM Content Curator

 Description: Working in an indisciplinary team of students across different STEM majors to curate open access educational content for the SolarSPELL East Africa offline digital library.
-Implementing and utilizing an educational GPT to automate metadata tagging workflows
+Implementing and utilizing an educational GPT to automate metadata tagging workflows as well as archiving all curated resources by team members to avoid curating the same resource.
+Presenting team progress during the all team round table and final presentation as well recieve user feedback (survey data, user data, stakeholder needs) for future curation.

+Role: Original team member that helped with the onboarding process for new members of the team and coordinating team based work such as team presentations.

 2.)
 International AI Copyright Independent Research Capstone

 Description: Independent research overseen by a faculty mentor focusing on the international legal frameworks

+Role: Independent student researcher.

 # Resume
 https://github.com/EamonXL/EamonXL.github.io/blob/main/Resume.pdf